Reflexive polytopes arising from bipartite graphs with $\gamma$-positivity associated to interior polynomials: Introduction

 On the other hand, the fact that $\Bc_G$ has a unique interior lattice point ${\bf 0}$ leads us to consider when $\Bc_G$ is reflexive.
 A lattice polytope $\Pc \subset \RR^d$ of dimension $d$ is called \textit{reflexive} if the origin of $\RR^d$ is a unique lattice point belonging to the interior of $\Pc$ and its dual polytope

 is also a lattice polytope, where $\langle \xb,\yb \rangle$ is the usual inner product of $\RR^d$.
 It is known that reflexive polytopes correspond to Gorenstein toric Fano varieties, and they are related to mirror symmetry (see, e.g., \cite{mirror,Cox}).
 In each dimension there exist only finitely many reflexive polytopes up to unimodular equivalence (\cite{Lag}) and all of them are known up to dimension $4$ (\cite{Kre}).
+Here two lattice polytopes $\Pc \subset \RR^d$ and $\Pc' \subset \RR^{d'}$ are said to be \textit{unimodularly equivalent} if there exists an affine map from the affine span ${\rm aff} (\Pc)$ of $\Pc$ to the affine span ${\rm aff} (\Pc')$ of $\Pc'$ that maps $\ZZ^d \cap {\rm aff}(\Pc)$ bijectively onto $\ZZ^{d'} \cap {\rm aff} (\Pc')$ and that maps $\Pc$ to $\Pc'$.
+Every lattice polytope is unimodularly equivalent to a full-dimensional one.
 In Section \ref{sec:ref}, we will classify graphs $G$ such that $\Bc_G$ is a reflexive polytope.
 In fact, we will show the following. \begin{Theorem} Let $G$ be a finite graph.
+Then the following conditions are equivalent{\rm :} \begin{itemize} \item[(i)] $\Bc_G$ is reflexive and has a regular unimodular triangulation{\rm ;} \item[(ii)] $\Bc_G$ is reflexive{\rm ;} \item[(iii)] $G$ is a bipartite graph. \end{itemize} \end{Theorem}

+We remark that not all unimodular equivalence classes of reflexive polytopes are represented by a polytope of the form $\Bc_G$.
+Indeed, $\Bc_G$ is always centrally symmetric but not all reflexive polytopes are centrally symmetric.
+On the other hand, $\Ac_G$ is always (unimodularly equivalent to) a centrally symmetric reflexive polytope.
+However, the class of reflexive polytopes $\Ac_G$ is different from that of $\Bc_G$.
+For example, if $G$ is a complete bipartite graph, then $\Bc_G$ is not unimodularly equivalent to $\Ac_{G'}$ for any graph $G'$.

-Then the following conditions are equivalent{\rm :} \begin{itemize} \item[(i)] $\Bc_G$ is reflexive and has a regular unimodular triangulation{\rm ;} \item[(ii)] $\Bc_G$ is reflexive{\rm ;} \item[(iii)] $G$ is a bipartite graph. \end{itemize} \end{Theorem} Moreover, by characterizing when the toric ideal of $\Bc_G$ has a Gr\"{o}bner basis consisting of quadratic binomials for a bipartite graph $G$, we can classify graphs $G$ such that $\Bc_G$ is a reflexive polytope with a flag regular unimodular triangulation.
-In fact, \begin{Theorem} Let $G$ be a bipartite graph.
-Then the following conditions are equivalent{\rm :} \begin{itemize} \item[(i)] The reflexive polytope $\Bc_G$ has a flag regular unimodular triangulation{\rm ;}
+Next, by characterizing when the toric ideal of $\Bc_G$ has a Gr\"{o}bner basis consisting of squarefree quadratic binomials for a bipartite graph $G$, we can classify graphs $G$ such that $\Bc_G$ is a reflexive polytope with a flag regular unimodular triangulation.
+In fact,